 Our mission is to provide the highest quality health care and superior customer service to every patient who walks through our doors.
 Servicing San Bernardino County, Riverside County, East of Los Angeles and the entire Inland Empire, Cal Med’s outpatient surgery center is a specialty facility providing surgical services in many disciplines.
 Current/future services include:

 Our three-story, 31,000 square foot facility was meticulously designed to adhere to the highest ambulatory surgery center standards as determined by the federal government.
-The surgery center, endoscopy center and vascular are accredited by the nation’s leading accreditation body, The Joint Commission, an agency of the Centers for Medicare & Medicaid Services.
+Our San Bernardino and Riverside surgery center, endoscopy center and vascular center are accredited by the nation’s leading accreditation body, The Joint Commission, an agency of the Centers for Medicare & Medicaid Services.
 The surgery center is comprised of four full operating room (OR) suites, a procedure room, preoperative holding area and post-anesthesia care unit (PACU).

 The vascular center has two procedure rooms, including one larger suite that houses a state-of-the-art Siemens Artis Zee imaging machine for advanced endovascular procedures, and a pre-op and PACU.
 The endoscopy center has two procedure rooms, PACU and step-down area.
 The medical office has 19 exam rooms for pre-and-post-op appointments and minor procedures and a two-room X-ray suite.

-The Cal Med surgery centers are staffed by highly skilled and experienced surgeons specializing in general, endovascular, vascular, ear, nose and throat, oral and plastic surgery, ophthalmology, gastroenterology, dental surgery and other disciplines.
+Our Cal Med Surgery centers in San Bernardino and Riverside are staffed by highly skilled and experienced surgeons specializing in general, vascular and endovascular surgery, oral and plastic surgery, ophthalmology, gastroenterology and other disciplines.

 They are licensed and board certified surgeons, and most are fellowship trained, meaning they have achieved the highest level of training in their specialties.

-Cal Med Physicians and Surgeons is a premier surgical provider group, with approximately 35 licensed and board certified surgeons who have been improving the lives of thousands of Inland Empire residents for more than 30 years.
-The group serves as the main surgical provider (excluding orthopedics) at Arrowhead Regional Medical Center, a 456-bed hospital that is host to a level II trauma center and regional burn center, and provides surgical services at other area hospitals, including Riverside University Health System Medical Center, Desert Regional Medical Center, Community Hospital of San Bernardino and Redlands Community Hospital.
+Cal Med Physicians and Surgeons is a premier surgical provider group with approximately 35 licensed and board certified surgeons who have been improving the lives of thousands of Inland Empire residents for more than 30 years.
+The group serves as a main surgical provider at Arrowhead Regional Medical Center, a 456-bed hospital that is host to a level II trauma center and regional burn center, and provides surgical services at other area hospitals, including Riverside University Health System Medical Center, Desert Regional Medical Center, Community Hospital of San Bernardino and Redlands Community Hospital.

 General surgeons focus on organs of the abdomen, including the esophagus, stomach, small bowel, colon, liver, pancreas, gallbladder and bile ducts, and the thyroid gland.
 They also perform surgeries involving the skin, breast, soft tissue and hernias.
 General surgeons may sub-specialize in trauma surgery, laparoscopic surgery, colorectal surgery, breast surgery, vascular surgery, endocrine surgery, transplant surgery, andcardiothoracic surgery.